-Clarien's Board of Directors has overall responsibility for determining risk management strategy, setting risk appetites and tolerances and ensuring that risk is monitored and controlled effectively.
-It accomplishes its mandate through the activities of two dedicated committees:
+CBL's Board of Directors has overall responsibility for determining risk management strategy, setting risk appetites and tolerances, and ensuring that risk is monitored and controlled effectively across the totality of the Bank and its consolidated regulated subsidiaries.
+It is supported in the execution of these responsibilities by the Boards of Directors of CIL, CTL and CCSL, which oversee the sufficiency of the risk management practices established by these subsidiaries and the effectiveness of the systems of internal control specific to their operations, and by the following dedicated committees:

 The Risk Committee: This assists the Board in fulfilling its responsibilities by overseeing Clarien's risk profile and its performance against approved risk appetites and tolerance thresholds.
-Specifically, the committee considers the sufficiency of Clarien's policies, limits and risk management processes through which it identifies, measures, monitors and controls activities that give rise to the various risks shown above, as well as overseeing its compliance with laws, regulations and codes of conduct.
-It is chaired by the Non-Executive Director of the Board.
+Specifically, the committee considers the sufficiency of Clarien's policies, limits, and risk management processes through which it identifies, measures, monitors, and controls activities that give rise to the various risks shown above, as well as overseeing its compliance with laws, regulations, and codes of conduct.
+It is chaired by a Non-Executive Director of the Board.

 The Audit Committee: This reviews the overall adequacy and effectiveness of Clarien's system of internal controls and the control environment, including in respect of the risk management process.
-It reviews recommendations arising from internal and independent auditors and considers the sufficiency and timeliness of the corrective actions taken by management.
+It reviews recommendations arising from internal and independent auditors and considers the sufficiency and timeliness of the corrective actions taken by Management.
 It is chaired by an Independent Director of the Board.